yanniks/shariff-wordpress/src/readme.txt

 = Shariff doesn't show any numbers =
 Your user probably doesn't have the right to write to the default temp folder `/tmp`.
 Then create a new folder and use it as temp folder in the Shariff settings, make sure that the rights are set correct.
 == Changelog ==

+= 1.1 =
+* Round theme and french support frontend translation (thanks to 3UU)
+* Insert Shariff by using the `shariffhere` tag
+* Support for Reddit and StumbleUpon
+* Counts for all supported services
+* Bug fixes
+* Upstream changes
+* Some other stuff

 = 1.0.11 =
 * Spanish support